 By using these modern multifunctional devices, we were able to reduce the existing 190 devices to 100.
 Due to the replacement in spring 2019, a significant reduction in printouts of about 25% was achieved.
 Due to the replacement of printers during the year, no comparative data is available for 2019.

 The Facility Management & Services unit is responsible for the Bank’s environmental sustainability.
 VP Bank is a member of the Swiss Network for Sustainability and Management.

 VP Bank also participates actively in Mobility Management working group of the Liechtenstein Chamber of Commerce and Industry (LCCI).

 VP Bank is a member of Öbu, the Swiss think tank for environmental, social and management topics and network for sustainable business operations.

-VP Bank’s operational mobility management aims to stimulate and promote efficient and socially compatible mobility.
-More than ten years ago, we introduced a mobility concept at the head office in Vaduz.
-It features financial incentives for using public transportation, as well as a graduated fee structure for employee parking spaces.
-The concept is self-financing: rental proceeds from the car park are used for bonus payments to employees who forgo the use of personal cars and therefore do not occupy parking spaces.
+VP Bank’s operational mobility management is designed to encourage and promote efficient and socially acceptable mobility.
+More than a decade ago, we introduced a mobility concept in Liechtenstein that includes financial incentives for using public transport and a tiered fee system for employee car parks.
+The concept pays for itself, with the proceeds from rented parking spaces applied to bonuses given to employees who forgo a parking space.

 Employees who use public transport are reimbursed for their actual public transport fare cards up to a maximum of CHF 1,200.
 The proceeds from the mobility management are also applied to these reimbursements.
 In 2019, 113 employees benefited from this system.